Typewise: Products

+AI agent platform

+Typewise develop a platform that automates customer service interactions using artificial intelligence agents.
+The platform's agents interact directly with customers and can execute actions in connected business systems, such as customer relationship management, enterprise resource planning and ticketing software, within configured limits.
+Each agent is configured through natural language instructions in a no-code interface rather than through programming.

+In February 2026 the company launched a multi-agent orchestration system, marketed as the AI Supervisor Engine, in which a supervising agent analyzes incoming customer requests and decides whether a specialized agent or a human employee should handle them.
+The system includes a review agent that checks outgoing responses against company guidelines before they are sent.
+The platform can use large language models from several providers, including OpenAI, Anthropic and Google.

+According to the company, the platform operates across channels including email, web chat, WhatsApp and social messaging, and is offered with usage-based pricing per resolved conversation.

+Text prediction and keyboard

-The company's first product was a virtual keyboard for Android and iOS devices.
+Its first product was a virtual keyboard for Android and iOS devices.
 The keyboard features a self-developed hexagonal layout and a predictive typing engine suggesting the next word depending on context and multilingual language support.
-It includes a dark color theme as well as other designs.
-The keyboard supports more than 40 languages.
+In January 2022, the company filed a patent for its technology, which the company claims outperforms those of Google and Apple.

 In December 2021, Typewise keyboard had been installed over 1.4 million times and in January 2022, the keyboard won a Consumer Electronics Show (CES) Innovation Award for the second year running.

-The company is now developing an AI writing assistant aimed at business users.

 History

 Typewise was founded in May 2019 by David Eberle and Janis Berneker.
 Its head office is in Zürich, Switzerland.

-In 2015, Eberle and Berneker initiated a Kickstarter Crowdfunding Campaign where they raised approx. USD 17,000.
+In 2015, Eberle and Berneker initiated a Kickstarter crowdfunding campaign where they raised approximately USD 17,000.
 With those the founders launched an app prototype in 2016 under the name “WRIO Keyboard” on App Store and Play Store.
 In 2019, Typewise launched the app to the public.
 In July 2020, Typewise sought and received funding from angel investors as well as a Swiss research grant, totaling US$1.04 million, allowing for the continued development of the keyboard's artificial intelligence.

 At that point, the app had amassed roughly 250,000 downloads and had approximately 65,000 active users.
 By November 2020, Typewise expanded its total financing to US$1.52 million, including the research grant.

-In October 2021, Typewise raised another $2m via a crowdfund campaign on the platform Seedrs.